 Geothermal can also be expected to play an important role in the countries of North Africa.
-However, the geothermal resources in this part of Africa are of the low-temperature type, and thus the practical utilization is mainly limited to direct uses, i.e. space heating, agriculture, aquaculture, recreation, etc., Electrical production through binary stations might though be possible at a few locations.
+However, the geothermal resources in this part of Africa are of the

 With the technology of today, East Africa has high potential to generate energy from geothermal power.
 Despite that, Kenya is still the only country harnessing this resource to a significant extent.
 It has the richest potential, evaluated at more than 7000 MWe (Simiyu, 2010).
-But more importantly, Kenya has put forward a very ambitious plan to reach a total of 2000 MW of geothermal power on-line in 2018 and the even more ambitious 5000 MWe in 2030 (Simiyu, 2010; GoK, 2014).
-This may be overly ambitious, but still illustrates the strong intentions of the Government of Kenya.
+But more importantly, Kenya put forward a very ambitious plan to reach a total of 2000 MW of geothermal power on-line in 2018 and the even more ambitious 5000 MWe in 2030 (Simiyu, 2010; GoK, 2014).
+This may have proved to be overly ambitious, but still illustrates the strong intentions of the Government of Kenya.
 Since the early 1980s, Kenya has slowly been increasing its total geothermal power generation from 15 MWe to 202 MWe at the Olkaria geothermal area in 2010.
 The year 2014 saw a major increase in KenGen's geothermal electrical production in Olkaria with two additional 140 MWe power plants coming on-line (Figure 3 shows the Olkaria IV power plant), which together with smaller units (wellhead generators and enlargement of the ORPower4 power plant) took Kenya's production capacity to 594 MWe at the end of 2014.
-This is a dramatic rise and a proof of Kenya's great determination in reaching set goals.
-GDC has also been drilling with 3-4 rigs in the Menengai geothermal area, and after some disappointments in the early phases seems to be getting promising results, with e.g. the directional well MN-1A.
+With the ongoing enlargement of Olkaria IAU (83 MWe), and building of Olkaria V (160 MWe) coming on line in 2019-2021, Kenya is expected reach more than 850 MWe.
+GDC has also been drilling with 3-4 rigs in the Menengai geothermal area, and after some disappointments in the early phases, seems to be getting promising results, with e.g. the directional well MN-1A.

 It should also be mentioned that at Lake Naivasha, Kenya, geothermal water and carbon dioxide from geothermal fluids are used in an extensive complex of greenhouses for growing roses (Figure 4).
 Using geothermal heating to improve the quality of the products started in 2003.
-The Oserian farm is still (2016) the biggest geothermal greenhouse farm in the world, with 50 ha. of greenhouses being heated with geothermal to produce high quality cut flowers (Lagat, 2010).
+The Oserian farm is still

-FIGURE 3: The Olkaria IV power station in Kenya, opened in mid 2014, with an installed capacity of 140 MWe from two 70 MWe turbines
+FIGURE 3: The Olkaria IV power station in Kenya, opened in mid-2014, with an installed capacity of 140 MWe from two 70 MWe turbines